How do I apply to the Hopkins Sommer Scholars Program?

 There is no separate application process for the Sommer Scholarship.
 If you are interested in a Sommer Scholarship, you must apply to and be accepted by the Master of Public Health (MPH) program at the Bloomberg School.

-Those interested in the Hopkins Sommer Scholars Program are invited to address one of the following questions in the personal statement on the application for admission:
+Those interested in being considered for the Hopkins Sommer Scholars Program are invited to address one of the following questions in the personal statement of their application for admission:

 - How have you taken advantage of the leadership development opportunities you have had, and how have they shaped you?

 - What is the most significant achievement so far in your life?

 I want to earn a Master of Health Science (MHS) or a Master of Science (MSc) degree.
 Can I become a Sommer Scholar?